EESSI/docs/docs/test-suite/available-tests.md

 ## ESPResSo { #espresso }

-A test for [ESPResSo](https://espressomd.org/wordpress), a software package for performing and analysing scientific molecular dynamics simulations.
+A test for [ESPResSo](https://espressomd.org), a software package for performing and analysing scientific molecular dynamics simulations.

-it is implemented in [`tests/apps/espresso/`](https://github.com/EESSI/test-suite/blob/main/eessi/testsuite/tests/apps/espresso).
+It is implemented in [`tests/apps/espresso/`](https://github.com/EESSI/test-suite/blob/main/eessi/testsuite/tests/apps/espresso).

 To run this ESPResSo test, use: